emberjs/data/guides/migrating/index.md

 # Migrating 4.x to 5.x

+This guide will *likely* work for apps on 3.28 that have resolved EmberData deprecations from the 3.x series.

 ## Pre-Migration (update to Native Types)

 If you use Typescript, before migrating, you should update your types to WarpDrive's native types.